Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 What do I mean when I refer to “Tactical Fitness,” anyway?
 What distinguishes it from any other fitness routine like bodybuilding, powerlifting, Crossfit, or other endurance sports?

 First off, tactical fitness is not the silly stuff you see on YouTube.
-It’s not flipping tires while wearing a plate carrier and then shadow boxing to heavy metal.
-That’s just dumb.
+Flipping tires while wearing a plate carrier and then shadow boxing while heavy metal blasts in the background.
+That can be fun, and makes great social media fodder, but the real definition about a bigger picture.

 Stew Smith, former Navy SEAL and long time fitness writer had this to say: